Frenchman's Cay

 Frenchman's Cay is an island of the British Virgin Islands in the Caribbean.
 It is located 2 km southeast from Great Thatch and is located just east of Little Thatch by a distance of approximately 400 m.
 Frenchman's Cay is connected to the main island of Tortola by a very short bridge to Tortola's West end.
-This cay is approximately 1.6 km long and about 500 yd wide.
-Frenchman's Cay has a number of houses, two restaurants, a marina, and a hotel on it.
-The hotel is called Frenchman's Hotel and is actually a resort complex on the island.
+The bridge was demolished and rebuilt by the government of the British Virgin Islands in 2022.
+The cay is approximately 1.6 km long and about 500 yd wide.
+Frenchman's Cay has a number of houses, restaurants, a yacht harbor, and a resort complex known as Frenchman's hotel.